beginning of content

 Depending on their training and experience, your doctor may also be able to treat you themselves.

 If you live in a rural or remote area, you may not have access to all the different types of mental health professionals.
 Talk to your doctor about whether online programs or therapies might help you.
-There are many mental health resources available online or over the phone.
-Many of these involve contact with a mental health professional.
+There are many online mental health resources that include support from a mental health specialist.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.